nagasudhirpulla/taming_python/blog/skills/flask_iis.md

 * It is a production ready web server with good security, stability and many configuration options

 ## Why use IIS as reverse proxy
-- Hosting a python flask server directly to the internet is not generally practiced
+- Hosting a python flask server directly to the clients / internet is not generally practiced
 - Flask server should be generally hosted behind a robust reverse proxy server like Nginx or IIS (Internet Information Services)
 - SSL certificate management will be very easy with IIS and need not be handled in the flask application
 - Since IIS is the go to hosting solution for windows server, this approach is a more useful and a practical implementation of flask server hosting  in windows